Hom schemes for algebraic groups: Results over a general base

-\begin{proof} Working locally on $S$ and spreading out, we may and do assume that $S$ is noetherian and connected.
-By Theorem~\ref{theorem:global-rep}, the restriction map $\uHom_{\gp{S}}(G, H) \to \uHom_{\gp{S}}(G^0, H)$ is finitely presented and affine, so we may and do assume that $G$ has connected fibers.
-If $G = T \ltimes \bGa$ for an $S$-torus $T$ acting with nonzero weights on $\bGa$, then the result follows in precisely the same way as in the proof of Corollary~\ref{cor:torus-affine}.
-In general, by working fpqc-locally, we may and do assume $G$ admits an open cell $T \times_S \prod_{i=1}^n U_i$ such that $U_i \cong (\bGa)_S$ for all $i$ and $T$ acts nontrivially on $U_i$, say with weight $\alpha_i$.
-The natural map
+If $n = 1$, i.e., $G = T \ltimes \bGa$ for an $S$-torus $T$ acting with nonzero weights on $\bGa$, then the result follows in precisely the same way as in the proof of Corollary~\ref{cor:torus-affine}, using Theorem~\ref{theorem:global-rep} in place of Theorem~\ref{theorem:field-rep}.
+In general, the natural map

 is a closed embedding by Lemma~\ref{lemma:strong-generation-by-subschemes}, and we conclude. \end{proof}